g-dury/xtest/README.md

 PORT=3000
 ```

-You can the call the endpoint at `http://localhost:3000/` to see all the hello world message.
+You can the call the endpoint at `http://localhost:3000/` to see the hello world message.

 ## Tagging Strategy and push scripts

-Concerning the tagging strategy I've decided to use a classic combo of <BRANCH_NAME>-<COMMIT_SHA_SHORT> which allow anybody to quickly check which version of an image is running in production or any other environments.
-What is more I added in front a <TIMESTAMP> so that we can properly order the tags on a particular registry.
+Concerning the tagging strategy I've decided to use a classic combo of `<BRANCH_NAME>-<COMMIT_SHA_SHORT>` which allow anybody to quickly check which version of an image is running in production or any other environments.
+What is more I added in front a `<TIMESTAMP>` so that we can properly order the tags on a particular registry.
 This helps us to easily find the latest built and pushed image.
 All args are optional and will default to local values if you don't set them.

 To use the build and push script: